Motivic, logarithmic, and topological Milnor fibrations: The real oriented graph construction and the complete Milnor fibration

 Moreover, these natural bijections can be used to induce geometric and algebraic structures on the log-spaces from the ones on $\Mcpl$, $\Mmot$, $\Mtop$ (see Remark \ref{rmk:top-on-log}). \end{rmk}

-\begin{proof}[Proof of Theorem \ref{thm:logspaces}] We first show that there is a bijection between $\Mmlogi\restrDi$ and ${L_i^*}_{|D_i}$.
-For this, we construct a vector bundle isomorphism between $N_i$ and ${L_i}_{|D_i}$ (which depends on the choice of $s_i$).
+\begin{proof}[Proof of Theorem \ref{thm:logspaces}] We first construct a bijection between $\Mmlogi\restrDi$ and ${L_i^*}_{|D_i}$.
+For this, we construct a vector bundle isomorphism between $N_i$ and ${L_i}_{|D_i}$ (which depends on the choice of $s_i$); see \S\ref{ss:normalls} for the notation.

 Fix $x\in D_i$ and consider the commutative diagram